Friday, April 15, 2016

 Disciples of Fortune

 Hans walked home from work that evening with a slight sneer on his face that gave him the appearance of a man unhappy with his situation.
 And he was truly miserable.
 The state of affairs in the country was his concern, if not worry.
-Recent developments in Germany were not only threatening, they were pointing to an unpredictable trend, especially with all the restrictions the Nazis were instituting every day.
+Recent developments in Germany were not only threatening, but they were also pointing to an unpredictable trend, especially with all the restrictions the Nazis were instituting every day.
 Still, he was determined not to be paralyzed by the fear spreading around, especially among the minorities in Germany.

 Alexandra Herzl saw Hans the moment he stepped inside and looked at him with a puzzled expression on her face.